Motorola Mobility: Google era

-Moto X (2013-2015)
+Moto X (2013–2015)

-In an August 2013 interview, Motorola Corporate VP of product management Lior Ron explained that the company will focus on the production of fewer products to focus on quality rather than quantity.
+In an August 2013 interview, Motorola Mobility's vice president of product management Lior Ron explained that the company will focus on the production of fewer products to focus on quality rather than quantity.
 Ron stated, "Our mandate from Google, from Larry, is really to innovate and take long-term bets.
-When you have that sort of mentality, it’s about quality and not quantity".
+When you have that sort of mentality, it's about quality and not quantity".

-Speaking at the D11 conference in Palos Verdes, California, in May 2013, Motorola CEO Dennis Woodside announced that a new mobile device would be built by his company at a 500,000 square-feet facility near Fort Worth, Texas, formerly used by Nokia.
+Speaking at the D11 conference in Palos Verdes, California, in May 2013, Motorola Mobility CEO Dennis Woodside announced that a new mobile device would be built by his company at a 500,000 square-feet facility near Fort Worth, Texas, formerly used by Nokia.
 The facility will employ 2,000 people by August 2013 and the new phone, to be named "Moto X", will be available to the public in October 2013.
 The Moto X featured Google Now software, and an array of sensors and two microprocessors that will mean that users can “interact with [the phone] in very different ways than you can with other devices”.
 Media reports suggested that the phone will be able to activate functions preemptively based on an "awareness" of what the user is doing at any given moment.

-On July 3, 2013, Motorola released a full-page color advertisement in many prominent newspapers across the US.
-It claimed that Motorola's next flagship phone will be "the first smartphone designed, engineered, and assembled in the United States".
+On July 3, 2013, Motorola Mobility released a full-page color advertisement in many prominent newspapers across the US.
+It claimed that Motorola Mobility's next flagship phone will be "the first smartphone designed, engineered, and assembled in the United States".
 On the same day that the advertisement was published, ABC News reported that customers will be able to choose the color of the phone, as well as add custom engravings and wallpaper at the time of purchase.

-In early July 2013, the Wall Street Journal reported that Motorola will spend nearly US$500 million on global advertising and marketing for the device.
+In early July 2013, the Wall Street Journal reported that Motorola Mobility would spend nearly US$500 million on global advertising and marketing for the device.
 The amount is equivalent to half of Apple's total advertising budget for 2012.

-On August 1, 2013, Motorola Mobility unveiled the Moto X smartphone.
+On August 1, 2013, Motorola Mobility unveiled the first-generation Moto X smartphone.
 It was released on August 23, 2013, in the US and Canada.